-N NameS chool G Grade/Subject o Observation Date Time Po Post Conference Date 1.
-As I reflect on the lesson, to what extent v 4a, 1e, 3c) were students productively engaged?
-(Components 2.
-2. Did the students learn what I intended?
-V (Components 1f and 4a) Vere my instructional goals met?
-How do I know?
-3. 3.
-Did I alter my goals or instructional plan a and 3e) as I taught the lesson?
+Na me School Gr ade/Subject Ob oservation Date Time Po st Conference Date Time 1.
+As I reflect on the lesson, to what (4a, 1e, 3c) extent were students productively engaged?
+(Componen ts 2.
+Did the students learn what I inten (Components 1f and 4a) ded?
+Were my instructional goals met?
+How do I know 7?
+3. Did I alter my goals or instructiona and 3e) al plan as I taught the lesson?
 If so, why?
-(Component 1e 4.
-4. If I had the opportunity to teach this lesson I do differently?
+(Component 1 е 4.
+If I had the opportunity to teach th I do differently?
 Why?
-(Component 4a) n again to this same group of students, what would 5. should reflect the full range of student abi ples of student work on this assignment.
-This work lity in your class and include feedback you provide vill be made the day of the scheduled observation.
+(Compone is lesson again to this same group of students, what wount 4a) ıld 5. ral samples of student work on this assignment.
+This w dent ability in your class and include feedback you provi to students on their papers.
+This request will be made the day of the scheduled observation.